UK Property Market Terminology Explained

 Invest in a room in a care home.
-A care home operator typically takes a 25 year lease with the care home investor.
+A care home operator typically takes a 25-year lease with the care home investor.
 The company essentially runs their business from the premises leased from the owner.
-All the day-to-day running of a whole care home business is completely taken care of and you would receive a guaranteed rental yield under a commercial contract.
+All day-to-day running of a whole care home business is completely taken care of and you would receive a guaranteed rental yield under a commercial contract.
 These are hands-off investments and demand is underpinned by Britain’s ageing population.
 These are usually cash only investments.

 Commercial Property Investment